PoonLab/sierra-local/README.md

 * [Google Chrome](https://www.google.com/chrome/)
 * The appropriate [chromedriver](https://chromedriver.chromium.org/) for your operating system *and* [version of Google Chrome](https://chromedriver.chromium.org/downloads/version-selection).
 * The Python module [Selenium](https://pypi.org/project/selenium/)

+You'll also need to be working with a local clone or download of this code repository, because you will probably need to modify a line of the `updater.py` script.

 Next, you need to locate your `chromedriver` binary.
 For the purpose of demonstration, I happened to leave this binary in my `~/Downloads` folder.
 Use this information to modify the following lines in `updater.py`:
 ```python